ceph/ceph/doc/rados/operations/stretch-mode.rst

 and consistency.
 If there's a failure in your network or a loss of nodes and you can restore service, Ceph will return to normal functionality on its own.

-But there are scenarios where you lose data availibility despite having enough servers available to satisfy Ceph's consistency and sizing constraints, or where you may be surprised to not satisfy Ceph's constraints.
+But there are scenarios where you lose data availability despite having enough servers available to satisfy Ceph's consistency and sizing constraints, or where you may be surprised to not satisfy Ceph's constraints.
 The first important category of these failures resolve around inconsistent